Sachaa-Thanasius/defer-imports/README.rst

 ==========

 The methodology is somewhat rough: at the moment, time to import is being measured with both the ``benchmark/bench_samples.py`` script (run with ``python -m benchmark.bench_samples``) and python's importtime command-line function (e.g. run with ``python -X importtime -c "import deferred``).

+Why?
+====

+I wasn't satisfied with the state of lazy imports in Python and wanted to put my own spin on it.

 TODO